 As long as the adopted child entered the U.S. legally, he will be eligible for adjustment of status, if classified as a “child” (and hence, immediate relative) of a United States citizen.
 A child adopted after April 1, 2008 must be qualified as an “orphan” under INA 101(b)(1)(G).
 This requires the adoption to have been done in accordance with the Hague convention on inter-country adoptions – a very complex process.
 Fortunately, because you adopted before April 1, 2008, your brother may qualify as an adopted child under INA 101(b)(1)(E).

 That basically requires that the child was legally adopted before his 16th adoptive parent has exercised both legal and physical custody for 2 years.
-The 2 years physical custody may be in the aggregate, does not necessarily have to coincide with the 2 years legal custody, and can take place in either country as long as both parent and child were living together, with the US citizen exercising parental care and control.
+According to the family adoption attorney the 2 years physical custody may be in the aggregate, does not necessarily have to coincide with the 2 years legal custody, and can take place in either country as long as both parent and child were living together, with the US citizen exercising parental care and control.

 You do not need a US adoption to file for a green card, but you will need to do a bit of research regarding the type of Mexican adoption: “adopción simple” or “adopción plena” (i.e., a “full” adoption).